aleksandr04635/mern-blog-3/README.md

 ## MERN Blog with comments structure, tags, search, dark mode and image uploading from a rich text editor

-Tailored to be deployed on vercel.
-For this minimisation of the number of files in api directory is necessary.
+A MERN blogspot tailored to be deployed on Vercel.
+For this the minimization of the number of .js files in the API directory and a new database connection for each serverless function are necessary.

 Deployed [here](https://oleksandrs-mern-blog.vercel.app/)